TenebrisNoctua/ClassPP/docs/tutorials/basics/classMethods.md

 newCar:getLicensePlate()
 ```

-You can notice that instead of calling the function with `.` operator, we used `:` operator.
-This is because of the first argument always being `self`.
-Calling the function with a `.` operator will cause the `self` to not exist, so you must either call the function with the object as its first argument, or use `:` operator, as it makes it easier.
+You might have noticed that we always call the `getLicensePlate` with the `:` (colon) operator.
+This is a syntax sugar that we use to pass the object itself as the first argument to a function.
+Calling a function with the `:` operator is equavelent to calling it like `object.method(object)`, but it makes our job easier because we don't have to manually pass the object.

+Due to this, the first argument of a function will always be what we call `self`, that is a pointer to the object.
+We use it to access the object's properties and functions from a class function.

 ### Functions with multiple parameters